Notice of Privacy Practices

 - Disclosures that constitute a sale of protected health information

-You have the right to request restrictions on the use and disclosure of medical information about you provided the request complies with relevant state or federal law and providing University Health Partners agrees to the restrictions.
+You have the right to request restrictions on the use and disclosure of medical information about you provided the request complies with relevant state or federal law and providing Student Health Partners agrees to the restrictions.
 You have the right to request that we not disclose protected health information related to a specific service to a health plan if you pay for that service in full at the time the service is rendered.
 We will not use or disclose your genetic information for underwriting purposes.

-You have the right to see a list of certain disclosures of medical information about you by University Health Partners, which includes the purposes and recipients of the information.
+You have the right to see a list of certain disclosures of medical information about you by Student Health Partners, which includes the purposes and recipients of the information.
 This list will not include disclosures made for the following: for treatment, payment, and health service operations or for purposes for which your authorization is not required or for disclosures made prior to January 1, 2008.